debnsuma/Reinforcement-Learning/README.md

 # Reinforcement-Learning
-Repo for RL Workshop for JML
+Repo for RL Workshop for Jakarta Machine Learning(JML)